-We will continue to be guided by B.C.
-AGRIFOODS: a strategy for growth.
-This five-year agrifoods strategy, with its focus on jobs and economic benefits, is part of Canada Starts Here: The BC Jobs Plan.
-The strategy will lead the sector to reach the target of becoming a \$14-billion-a-year industry by 2017, and outlines our plans to encourage innovation, strengthen our domestic and international markets, and ensure a sustainable future for farmers, ranchers, fishers and other agrifoods producers and processors.
+In the coming years, we will work to accomplish the objectives outlined in Canada Starts Here: The BC Jobs Plan and in B.C.
+AGRIFOODS: A Strategy for Growth.
+This five-year agrifoods strategy focuses on jobs and economic benefits, leading the sector to reach the target of becoming a \$14-billion-a-year industry by 2017.
+It outlines our plans to encourage innovation, strengthen our domestic and international markets and ensure a sustainable future for farmers, ranchers, fishers and other agrifoods producers and processors.